An Overview of Herniated Discs

 A Pain-Free Future is Available

 Don’t let discomfort in the arm become a pain in the neck.
-Contact the spine specialists at IGEA Brain & Spine in New Jersey at (908)-688-2377 for diagnosis or counseling regarding treatment options, spinal surgery and dealing with pain issues.
+Contact the spine specialists at IGEA Brain, Spine & Orthopedics in New Jersey at (908)-688-2377 for diagnosis or counseling regarding treatment options, spinal surgery and dealing with pain issues.